Last updated October 2018

 Check Google maps as sometimes place descriptions can be misleading.
 An example is the Ziwa Rhino Sanctuary in Uganda.
 It says it’s in Kampala on the website, but it’s actually 100 miles north of of the city.

 Even if you book no other accommodation, I always recommend at least booking your first night or two when you arrive in Africa.
 Especially if you are arriving on a night flight.
-Searching around for accommodation in the middle of the night is not my idea of a good time.
+Searching around for accommodation in the middle of the night in Africa is not advisable.

 You don’t have to book safaris before you go, but sometimes it makes sense to.
 If you are travelling alone and have found a group trip, perhaps go ahead and book it so you’re not waiting around for one or paying a premium.
 Or you can wait and see if you meet some travel companions when you are there and go with them.
 This is best if you have a bit more time.
 If you are only there for a few weeks, I’d try and book in advance.